3 Key Factors Of Website To Native App Conversion

 Tools like Google Analytics can also help you identify the right type of audience and devices for your mobile app.
-For instance, if a majority of your audience use iOS devices, it is important to give priority to iOS app development.
+For instance, if a majority of your audience use iOS devices, it is important to give priority to iPhone Application Development.
 The insights gathered via analytics tools will help you select the right platform and reach out to the right audience.

 Consider use cases of your app: